xieweiAlex/English_Learning/words-review.md

 And iPads are a huge business for Apple, and the iPad is now **solidly** established as a piece of our **cultural firmament**.
 Everyone knows what an iPad is. -
 The Onion, the **satirical** news company that repeatedly **spoofed** conspiracy theorist Alex Jones, has won the bankruptcy auction for control over his media empire — most notably Infowars. -
 Meanwhile, the high price is clearly beginning to **crimp** demand. -
-Space may be worse for humans than thought. - Why going into orbit sends cells **haywire**. -
-The banks should have been more **circumspect** in their dealings. -
-So now I'm going to add a **sachet** of yeast to each glass. -

 ## words-Oct-24.md ##
 words/2024/words-Oct-24.md
 This is why we can’t give up, why we must believe in our **agency**.
 Because time and again, one person can—and does—make a difference. -
 Just like average **punters**, firms in China often struggle to find good investments and therefore plough cash into commercial and residential property. -
 **Blighted stems** often **canker**. -
-She could feel something **icky** on her fingers. -

 ## words-Sep-24.md ##
 words/2024/words-Sep-24.md